-• Whether pest specific ISPMs should recognize that different [ecological] conditions may exist in different areas, and therefore the requirements for the establishment and maintenance of the specific PFA may differ.
-As a result of this, whether the international recognition body should apply judgement in the recognition process.
+- Whether pest specific ISPMs should recognize that different ecological conditions and associated risk levels may exist in different areas, and therefore the requirements for the establishment and maintenance of the specific PFA may differ.
+As a result of this, whether the international recognition body should apply judgement in the recognition process. - Whether there should be specific requirements covering the reinstatement of an area that had lost its are freedom status